Jack Blades

 Jack Martin Blades (born April 24, 1954) is an American rock musician.
 He has worked in the bands Rubicon, Night Ranger (as bassist and one of the lead vocalists), and Damn Yankees (as one of the founding members).
 He has also recorded with Tommy Shaw under the name Shaw Blades and has done work alongside the Tak Matsumoto Group.
 Blades' most recent efforts include a second solo album and three albums with Revolution Saints, which he was a member of until 2022.

 Personal life

 Born in Palm Desert, California, Blades started playing guitar at eight years old when his parents gave him a plastic ukulele.
 He attended Arcadia High School (1968/69) in Scottsdale, Arizona, then graduated from Indio High School in 1972, where he was the senior class president.
-While attending College of the Desert in Palm Desert, he met and jammed with Pat Rizzo, the then the sax player for Sly and the Family Stone, who introduced him to Jerry Martini, the original sax player for Sly.
+While attending College of the Desert in Palm Desert, he met and jammed with Pat Rizzo, then the sax player for Sly and the Family Stone, who introduced him to Jerry Martini, the original sax player for Sly.
 Blades went to college at San Diego State University as a pre-med student but dropped out in 1975 to move to San Francisco.
 Martini and Blades, as well as Brad Gillis, formed the band Rubicon.

 One of Blades' sons, Colin, has co-written and performed songs with him and has also released his own solo material.
 Blades also has another son, James.